gospodinovdenis/bioprocess-digital-twin/README.md

 ---

-# Phase 13 — Interactive Digital Twin
+# 6 — Interactive Digital Twin

 The final application is implemented using **Streamlit** and **Plotly**.